Image to represent the content

 undefined

-Electric cars registered on or after 1 April 2025 that have a list price of over £40,000 will also need to pay an expensive car supplement – also known as luxury car tax.
+If you own an electric car registered on or after 1 April 2025 with a list price over £40,000, you’ll need to pay an extra expensive car supplement as part of your road tax.
+This is sometimes called the luxury car tax.

 Will I pay electric car tax per mile?